 (The schedule may be changed on fair notice.
-Readings are to be done before the class with which they are associated.
+Readings are to be done before the module with which they are associated.
 You are responsible for turning in assignments on the due date.
 I will not remind you!
-If changes are made, they will be made available through the Canvas modules.)
+If changes are made, they will be made available through the Canvas modules.
+Even though this is an online class, you must do the reading and assignments according to the time frame presented in these modules.
+You will not pass this class if you do not follow this time format.)

-Module Date Topics, Readings, Assignments, Deadlines 1 1/27/2020 Introduce course Lecture: "What is Anthropology?"
-Reading: White, Coffee Life in Japan, pp. 1-18 Download the Study Questions for Module 1 and fill them out.
-Note the Midterm (100 points) takes place in Module 16.
-It includes ten questions taken from the study questions provided in Modules 1-15.
-Module 1 Study Questions 2 1/29/2020 What do we mean by "globalization"?
-Lecture: The Concept of Globalization Reading: English-Lueck and McCrary, Emerging Global Culture 3rd Ed.
+Module Date Topics, Readings, Assignments, Deadlines 1 1/27/2020 Introduce course • Lecture: "What is Anthropology?" • Reading: White, Coffee Life in Japan, pp. 1-18 • Download the Study Questions for Module 1 and fill them out. • Note Saturday, March 14, 7:00-8:15 AM Midterm 1 takes place It includes ten questions taken from the study questions provided in Modules 1-14.
+2 1/29/2020 • What do we mean by "globalization"?
+Lecture: The Concept of Globalization • Reading: English-Lueck and McCrary, Emerging Global Culture 3 rd Ed.
 "Introduction to Emerging Global Culture," pp. 1-3.
-Gonzalez, "Falling Flat, Revisited" pp. 15-21 Study Questions for Module 2 3 2/3/2020 How do actors move around on the global stage?
-Lecture: "Global Flows" Reading (Canvas): Gibbons, "There's No Such Thing As a 'Pure' European- Or Anyone Else," pp.1-9 Study Questions for Module 3 4 2/5/2020 How do anthropologists listen to world voices?
-Lecture: "Ethnographic Inquiry" Reading: White, Coffee Life in Japan, pp. 19-41, Assignment 1, Global Flows Interview, (20 individual points) The Global Flows Exercise form is to be taken home and used in interviewing a family member or friend.
-Type up your interview in essay format based on the answers to the questions which you have written on your form during the interview.
-Your interviewee may remain anonymous or you can use pseudonym.
-You will receive no credit if you forget to include the oral consent form.
-You sign the form specifying that you have told your informant that the interview is only for the purposes of the class exercise.
-Upload the assignment to Canvas in .doc or .docx format only.
-It is due in Module 6.
-Study Questions for Module 4
+Gonzalez, "Falling Flat, Revisited" pp. 15-21 • Study Questions for Module 2 3 2/3/2020 • How do actors move around on the global stage?
+5 2/3/2020 • Lecture: "Global Flows" • Reading: (Canvas) Gibbon, "There's No Such Thing as a 'Pure' European- Or Anyone Else" • Study Questions for Module 3 4 2/5/2020 How do anthropologists listen to world voices?
+Lecture: "Ethnographic Inquiry" • Begin Assignment 1 - Global Flows Interview with Classmate • Reading: White, Coffee Life in Japan , pp. 19-41 • Study Questions for Module 4 5 2/10/2020 • Group activity: The Global Flows Ethnographic Exercise should downloaded.
+The form with questions is available in the previous module.
+One Global Flows Ethnographic Exercise form is for use with a classmate.
+Make a second copy for your Outside Global Flows interview.
+I will assign you a classmate to interview.
+The interviews can take place on campus, in Canvas chat, on the telephone, or over Skype.
+You will choose the friend or